nllz/IRTF-HRPC/draft-association.md

 Literature Review
 =================

 The right to freedom of assembly and association protects and enables collective action and expression {{UDHR}} {{ICCPR}}.
 These rights ensures everyone in a society has the opportunity to express the opinions they hold in common with others, which in turn facilitates dialogue among citizens, as well as with political leaders or governments {{OSCE}}.
-This is relevant because in the process of democratic delibration, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.
+They are relevant because in the process of democratic delibration, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.

 In international law, the right to freedom of assembly and association protects any collective, gathered either permanently or temporarily for "peaceful" purposes.
 We will later expand on the definitions and limits of "peacefulness" within these rights.
-For now it is important to underline the propery of "freedom" because the rights to freedom of association and assembly is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means on should not be forced to either join, stay or leave.
+For now it is important to underline the propery of "freedom" because the rights to freedom of association and assembly is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means one should not be forced to either join, stay or leave.

-The difference between freedom of assembly and freedom of association is merely gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
-Nonetheless, one and the other are protected to the same degree.
+The difference between freedom of assembly and freedom of association is merely a gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
+Both freedoms are, regardless, protected to the same degree.

 An assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, indoor meetings, strikes, processions, rallies or even sits-in {{UNHRC}}.
 The right to protest is a conglomerate of various rights, and the right to assembly is one of them.
 Nonetheless protest, unlike assembly, involves an element of dissent that can be exercised individually whereas assembly always has a collective component {{ARTICLE19}}.

 Association on the other hand has a more formal and established nature.
 It refers to a group of individuals or legal entities brought together in order to collectively act, express, pursue or defend a field of common interests {{UNGA}}.
 Within this category we can think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions or foundations.

-The right to freedom of assembly and association is crucial for the Internet, even if privacy and freedom of expression are the most discussed human rights when it comes to the online world.
-The IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
-Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
-The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.

-The Internet is increasingly being used as a platform for protest.
+Internet-enabled technologies are increasingly being used as a platform for protest.
 Digital technologies play an important role "by helping individuals and groups to organise and plan effectively and quickly, respond to certain events, or document and report on protests "{{ARTICLE19}}.
 According to Hussain and Howard the Internet helped to "build solidarity networks and identification of collective identities and goals", facilitate protest, "extend the range of local coverage to international broadcast networks" and as platform for contestation for the future of "the future of civil society and information infrastructure" {{HussainHoward}}.

 Protests are no longer limited to public physical spaces: squares, streets or parks.
 Technology "makes it possible for people to 'gather' in online spaces and engage in new forms of 'virtual' protest" {{ARTICLE19}}.
 Online association and assembly are crucial to mobilise groups and people where physical gatherings have been impossible or dangerous {{APC}}.
 Throughout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.

-We are aware that some of these examples go beyond the use of Internet protocols and flow over into the applications layer or examples in the offline world whereas the purpose of the following document is to break down the relationship between Internet protocols and the right to freedom of assembly and association.
-Nonetheless, given that protocols are a part of the socio-technical ordering of the world, we do recognize that in some cases the line between them and applications, implementations, policies and offline realities are often blurried and hard (if not impossible) to differentiate.
+Protocols are a part of the socio-technical ordering of the world.
+In this research paper, we recognize that the line between protocols and applications, implementations, policies and offline realities are often blurried and hard (if not impossible) to differentiate.

+## Freedom of Association in the IETF context

+The right to freedom of assembly and association is crucial for the Internet, even if privacy and freedom of expression have this far been most prominently explored in the online world.
+The IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is protected by freedom of assembly and association {{RFC3233}}.
+The voluntary nature of the IETF, as well as the freedom not to be coerced by the IETF to act against one's will, is protected by freedom of assembly and association.
+Discussions, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
+The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.

+While individual Internet-enabled services or platforms may be public or private to varying degrees, and thereby enable to effective enjoyment of the right to freedom of assembly and association in different ways and to various extents {{Lessig}}, {{Boyle}}, the standardised technical underpinnings of those services or platforms may influence the ease with which private or public platforms can choose to lend themselves to such public enjoyment.
+Within the framework of {{Hildebrandt}} it could be argued that protocols nudge (or empower) implementors to enable certain forms of enjoyments of these rights.
+Or that specifications for the protocols may at least attempt to void the specification of the protocol of any nudging or empowerment one way or the other.
+If a technical architecture can be made such that nudging, or empowerment, to the effect of making the enjoyment of the freedom to assembly and association by individual end-users or independent entities more difficult (consider, for instance, Videotex), the opposite may be true as well.

+In this view, it becomes relevant to assess the degree to which particular protocol design choices enable spaces opened up by the implementation of that protocol, to be spaces where freedom of assembly and association may be enjoyed.

 Cases and examples
 ==================